MLTC Policy 25.05: Enhanced Oversight of Contracted SADCs FAQs

 Q1.6 What documents should be collected to confirm person centered planning has been performed correctly and within the required timeframe?

-The MLTC plan must obtain and review person centered service plans for all members that include at minimum all fields within the Social Adult Day Services (SADS)/SADC Person Centered Service Plan (PCSP) Template, which was jointly issued by the New York State Department of Health (the Department) and the New York State Office for the Aging (NYSOFA).
+The MLTC plan must obtain and review person centered service plans (PCSPs) for all members that include at minimum all fields within the SADC PCSP Template (PDF), which was issued by the Department, in conjunction with the New York State Office for the Aging (NYSOFA).
 As part of the review, the MLTC plan must confirm the initial PCSP was created within 30-days of enrollment and subsequent PCSPs were conducted at least annually thereafter.

 Q1.7 What SADC training materials are MLTC plans required to collect and maintain?